Custom Software Development for Startups: 7 Steps to a Successful MVP Launch

-Once you’ve successfully identified a particular pain point, and come up with the idea of what the potential software solution could be- this is when you’re better placed to understand where your product can fit into the current market.
+Once you’ve successfully identified a particular pain point and come up with the idea of what the potential software solution could be, this is when you clearly understand where your product can fit in the market.
 In one of our Product Stories podcasts with Shane White, we covered this topic in detail.
-One of the excerpts from the podcast that stood out from Shane was:

-- What makes this solution beneficial to them?
+- What makes your solution beneficial for ideal customers?

-- Why would they choose your SaaS product over another?
+- Why would they choose your product over another?

 - What impact does it have on their business/problem and how much would they pay for it?

 Need more insights on how to create a customer portrait?
 Gartner shares a list of questions for ICP development.